samuel-x/unimelb-notes/COMP30023/lec6.md

 	- Modified Bit
 	- Read/Write/execute permission bits

-- MMU checks the selected PTE has the valid bit set to TRUE and the permissions permit memeory access
+- MMU checks that the selected PTE has the valid bit set to TRUE and the permissions permit memory access.
 - IF both conditions are met, it will construct the physical address using the physical page nunber field of the PTE.
 It will then set the referenced bit, and if the access was a write it'll also set the modified bit.
 - If either condition isn't met, you'll get a page fault exception.